Your first teddy bear. That favorite book. The cute outfit you had to have.

 Have a friend help you go through stuff and tell her the stories.
 Sometimes sharing your memories can bring a sense of closure so you can pass things on to another child.
 Rather than keeping 100 stuffed animals, take some pictures, and just save a few of the best.

 A Place of Honor

 If you are going to save something because it has value to you, please find a way to display it.
 Don’t just stuff it in a box.
 Nothing says “I treasure this” like putting it in a place of honor.

-When I was young, our neighbor passed on some Barbie dolls and clothes to me when they outgrew them.
+When I was young, our neighbor passed on some Barbie dolls to me when they outgrew them.
 Talk about excited!
 When my own daughter outgrew a dollhouse, we passed it on to friends who had 3 little girls.

 If you have something that is truly collectible, cash in now!
 Sell it and use the money for something that you need in your life now.

-Your stuff does not define you.
+Remember your stuff does not define you.
 Pass things on that you no longer need in your life.
 Make room for a new chapter.